konradzagozda/twelve-factor-app-demo/README.md

 ### II.
 Dependencies - Explicitly declare and isolate dependencies

-- TODO: no reliance on implicit existence of system-wide packages - achieved with `venv`
+- no reliance on implicit existence of system-wide packages - achieved with `venv`
 - exact dependency declaration - achieved with `poetry.lock`
 - no reliance on the implicit existence of any system tools (at runtime) - achieved with `venv`

 ### III.
 Config - Store config in the environment

-- TODO: (cloud) strict separation of config from code - achieved with `environment variables`
+- strict separation of config from code - achieved with `environment variables`, `aws parameter store`, `aws secret manager`
 - codebase could be made open source at any moment, without compromising any credentials
-- TODO: no grouping (local/dev/prod), env vars, fully orthogonal to other env vars independently managed for each deploy
+- no grouping (local/dev/prod), env vars, fully orthogonal to other env vars independently managed for each deploy

 ### IV.
 Backing services - Treat backing services as attached resources